If you have any concerns that a child is in danger or being harmed in anyway, please do not hesitate to contact;

 All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately.

-All staff and volunteers working at our school have a responsibility to report concerns to Mrs Taylor-Smith (Designated Senior Person for Child Protection)
+All staff and volunteers working at our school have a responsibility to report concerns to Mrs Rand (Designated Senior Person for Child Protection)

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 Ongoing checks and ‘whistle-blowing’ are in line with current policy.
 Safer recruitment training has been undertaken by many of our staff.